-It’s easy to get caught up in writing spectacular content or uploading five colorful images on your landing place.
+It’s easy to get caught up in writing spectacular content or uploading tons of colorful images on your landing page.
 After all, you have a product or service to sell that you obviously are proud to have created.

 But that’s not the best method when it comes to landing pages, as any web design company will tell you.

 A Google search can yield roughly 1 million ideas on the best way to design a landing page that converts.
 Here are some of the best to keep in mind.

 In a one-sentence headline, you want to encapsulate why a person should buy your product.
 If it seems like that’s a lot of focus to put on one sentence, that’s because it is.
 It needs to be crafted and honed to exactly what you want it to say and get to the heart of what your company offers.

 - “Get more done with freelancers.”
 (Upwork.
 In one sentence, they hit upon what businesses really want the most from outside contractors).

 - “Sign up to ride.”
 (Uber)